top of page

 • Pohoiki Boat Ramp Restoration: State DLNR, DOBOR and Limtiaco Consulting group

-• Isaac Kepoʻokalanai Hale Beach Park: County of Hawaii Parks & Recreation
+• Isaac Kepoʻokalanai Hale Beach Park Restoration Project: County of Hawaii Parks & Recreation

-• Partner with nonprofit Na Maka Haloa o Waipio to create a Community-based Stewardship Program to be piloted at Pohoiki and eventually Kaʻakepa
+• Kahu ʻAina Hawaiʻi" Community-based Stewardship Program to be piloted at Pohoiki and Kaʻakepa

-• Partner with Niu Now to survey and inventory coconut trees along Puna makai
+• Partnered with Niu Now and the Kaulunani Community Coconut program to survey and inventory coconut trees along Puna makai

 Partners